CryptoBlades/cryptoblades/README.md

 - If you run into any error at all during the build process you may need to reset [Ganache](https://www.trufflesuite.com/ganache) by deleting previous workspaces and going through the Ganache setup process again including importing a new account for Metamask.
 - Artifacts are from different compiler runs `- rm -rf build/`

+## Config
+- All network config is in app-config.json
+- If you want to add a new network: add it's configuration in app-config.json and add update currentTokenPrice getter in EarningsCalculator.